 This article is the tenth in an ongoing series on Deal Leadership.
 To learn more about leading a deal efficiently, download this free eBook today: Lead, Follow Or Get Out Of the Way -The Art and Science of Deal Leadership or purchase our books at Amazon.com.

-There is an old Russian proverb that was adopted by Ronald Reagan during the later part of the Cold War and which became a signature phrase of Reagan’s in the mid-1980s.
-When talking about the Russians, Reagan always liked to say we should “Trust, but Verify.”
-It came to summarize the approach the US would use after the signing of a landmark nuclear disarmament treaty with the Russians.
+There is an old proverb that was adopted by Ronald Reagan during the later part of the Cold War and which became a signature phrase of Reagan’s in the mid-1980s.
+When talking about the Cold War adversaries, Reagan always liked to say we should “Trust, but Verify.”
+It came to summarize the approach the US would use after the signing of a landmark nuclear disarmament treaty.

 At Launchpad, we like to follow this advice when it becomes clear that we like what we are hearing, and we believe there is solid investment opportunity with the company.
 That is the turning point where we start making reference calls on the management team and check in with customers.
 These conversations are critically important, but they tend to occur during the second half of the diligence process and for good reason.